 According to the National Aeronautics and Space Administration, the only time it’s safe to view a solar eclipse without these glasses is during the moment of totality.

-An especially important time to wear the glasses is right after totality ends.
+An especially important time to wear the glasses is in the seconds after totality ends.

 When the moon is covering the sun, your pupils will have dilated to adjust to the darkness and let more light in.
 However, as totality is ending, there’s a flash of sunlight when the moon moves off the sun.
 This flash is intense enough to damage your retinas.